-2018 was LakePro's eighth year testing water quality on Lower Long Lake.
+2019 was LakePro's ninth year testing water quality on Lower Long Lake.
 The historical data reveals trends over the testing history.
-The trend lines on the following graphs show the change from 2002 to 2018 but are not necessarily indicative of long-term trends.
-Each successive year of testing will provide more insight into how the lake changed on a long-term scale.
+The trend lines on the following graphs show the change from 2002 to 2019.
+Each successive year of testing will provide more insight into how the lake changed.